RolnickLab/gbif-species-trainer/data_download/README.md

 * `--resume_session`: `True` or `False`, whether resuming a previously stopped downloading session. **Requried**.

-It is quite possible for the user to have a list of hundreds or thousands of species and maybe downloading half-a-million images.
+It is quite possible to have a list of hundreds or thousands of species and maybe downloading half-a-million images.
 The downloading process is not too fast and can take days to complete in such cases.
-Hence, it is quite possible that the data needs to be fetched in parts.
+The script does not require to be executed in one continuous session and the data can be fetched in multiple downloading parts.
 If the user is resuming a previous downloading session, `True` should be passed to the `--resume_session` argument and `False` for downloading from scratch.

 There are two scripts for this step: `02a-fetch_gbif_moth_data.py` and `02b-fetch_gbif_other_data.py`.
 If the user needs to download data for moths and  species that have a similar life cycle (eggs-larvae-pupa-adult), `02a-fetch_gbif_moth_data.py` script ensures that images of only **adult** stage are downloaded.
 If this does not matter, for example the case of mammals maybe, then `02b-fetch_gbif_other_data.py` should be used.

-In case you are using a compute cluster, you can submit your slurm job using the given bash scripts.
+In case you are using a compute cluster, the slurm job can be submitted using the given bash (.sh) scripts.

 <!-- ### Step 3: Create webdataset and remove corrupted images